tommyalvarez/fourthbase/README.md

 $ rake db:create
 ```

-This will not only create your base development database, but it will also create your second database as specified by the configuration within the `:thirdbase` section of your database.yml.
+This will not only create your base development database, but it will also create your third database as specified by the configuration within the `:thirdbase` section of your database.yml.
 Below is a complete list of `:db` tasks that automatically run a mirrored `:db:third_base` task.
 Some private or over lapping tasks, like schema dump/loading or `db:setup`, are not listed.

 * db:create
 * db:create:all